-Our 8:30 contemporary service offers a Spirit-filled, casual, family friendly atmosphere to praise Jesus Christ.
+Our 8:30 and 11:00 Praise & Worship services offer a Spirit-filled, casual, family friendly atmosphere to praise Jesus Christ.
 Grab a cup of coffee at the Collins St. entrance and find a seat in our Braswell Hall Worship Center.

 Our traditional service takes place in our beautiful sanctuary, which was built in 1918.
 This Spirit-filled service offers time-honored hymns led by our Chancel Choir.